Project management

 version | Beamtalk version string |

-allClasses | All registered class names (always up-to-date) |
+allClasses | All registered classes as class objects |

 classNamed: #Counter | Look up a class by name |